-For 2011-2020, CARB provides emissions of SF6 from California's electric power systems as reported through the Regulation for Reducing Sulfur Hexafluoride Emissions from Gas Insulated Switchgear for 2011-2020 (CARB 2020).
+For 2011-2021, CARB provides emissions of SF6 from California's electric power systems as reported through the Regulation for Reducing Sulfur Hexafluoride Emissions from Gas Insulated Switchgear for 2011-2021 (CARB 2021, 2023).
 EPA concluded that these reported values were a more accurate representation of state-level emissions from California.
+However, CARB estimates are not used in two cases: (1) for 2022, because they are not available yet, and (2) for 2015 and 2016, when CARB's estimates are lower than estimates from GHGRP and for non-reporting facilities, as it is assumed that the GHGRP plus non-reporting facilities estimates better capture emissions from non-reporting facilities in these cases.
 To estimate emissions for all other states and territories, EPA removed California from the total transmission miles and adjusted the percentage breakdown of transmission miles by state accordingly.
 State and territory emissions were then disaggregated using the revised percentages.